advancedbear/TwitchTalk-on-Browser/README.md

 If you want to check the voice, press test buttons.

 **!!-Caution-!!**
-All of the settings won't be saved.
+All of the settings will be reset when you close the browser.
-If you reload the page, all settings will be reset.

 ## Information
 ### Used Modules